-In a divorce, emotions run high.
-You may feel the temptation to lash out at your soon-to-be-ex and exact a bit of retribution.
+In divorce, emotions run high.
+You often feel the temptation to lash out at your soon-to-be-ex and exact a bit of retribution.
 Most experienced lawyers, however, will tell you that’s a bad idea.
-There are certain things you should never do during divorce.
+There are certain things you should never do during a divorce.

-With that in mind, here is a collection of things you should never do during divorce.
-Some will damage your case, while others may hurt you or people you care about.
+No two cases are ever identical, still, here is a collection of things you should never do during a divorce.
+Some directly damage your case, while others may hurt you or people you care about.

 What Not To Do During Divorce

 1. Never Act Out Of Spite

+In most cases, you’ve probably been through some tough times.
 You may feel the impulse to use the court system to get back at your spouse.
-In most cases, you’ve probably been through some tough times.
-Anger often figures into ending a marriage.
-Maybe you want someone to pay.
+Anger often figures into ending a marriage and maybe you want someone to pay.

 2. Never Ignore Your Children

 Take advantage of the time you get to spend with them and let them know how much you care.
 Continue to support them both financially and emotionally.
-Even just being around can help ease their minds in a traumatic period of their lives.
+Even just being around can help ease their minds during a traumatic period of their lives.
 This also carries a lot of weight during custody disputes.

 3. Never Use Kids As Pawns